Yet despite recent interest rate rises, high inflation continues to create economic uncertainty.

 Explore: Why do interest rates change?

-For savers, the benefits of any interest rate rises could be marginal.
+For savers, the benefits of any rise in interest rates could be marginal.
 When inflation is taken into account, it may take a long time for rising interest rates to offer any real ‘bang for your buck’ on savings accounts.

-Investing your money over the medium to long term may give it a greater potential to grow.
-That’s because investments – such as funds, shares, bonds and other assets – could have greater potential to increase in value over time than money in a savings account.
+Investing your money over the medium to long term could give it a chance to potentially grow.
+That’s because investments – such as funds, shares, bonds, and other assets – could increase in value over time compared to simply keeping your money in a savings account.

 To see how much your money could be worth in years to come, try our investment calculator.